plexey/graphql-relay-server/README.md

 - `book_format`
 - `genre_type`

-We can verify this in a number of ways - personally I prefer to jump into a PostgreSQL GUI such as [https://www.pgadmin.org/](https://www.pgadmin.org/) and inspect the database.
+We can verify this in a number of ways - personally I prefer to jump into a PostgreSQL GUI such as [https://www.pgadmin.org/](https://www.pgadmin.org/) to inspect the database.

 ### Start Express Server